 The NHS gives some good and trusted advice about the common health and wellbeing issues that many trans people experience including how to find a Gender Identity Clinic.

-The Site is the online guide to life for 16-25 year-olds in the UK.
+The Mix is the online guide to life for 16-25 year-olds in the UK.
 If you’re feeling confused about your gender, it can be an isolating time.
 They can help you understand the different issues trans young people face and where you can go to get the support you need.

 Brook is the place young people trust for support, advice, education and campaigns about sex, their health and their lives with a specific area on gender.